Coloring Drawings of Graphs: An Infinite Family of Counterexamples

 \section{An Infinite Family of Counterexamples}

-An initial question of ours was whether maybe also the reverse of Theorem~\ref{3flowsuff} holds true, i.e., whether the properties of being facially $3$-colorable and being $3$-flowable are equivalent for all graphs.
+An initial question of ours was whether maybe also the reverse of Theorem~\ref{thm:3flowsuff} holds true, \bothV{i.e.}{that is}, whether the properties of being \bothV{facially}{universally cell} $3$-colorable and being $3$-flowable are equivalent for all graphs.
 It turns out that for many graphs, this equivalence does indeed hold (see Section~\ref{sec:mincex}).
-In contrast, in this section we present a negative answer to this question by constructing an infinite family of facially $3$-colorable graphs which are not $3$-flowable.
+In contrast, in this section we present a negative answer to this question by constructing an infinite family of \bothV{facially}{universally cell} $3$-colorable graphs which are not $3$-flowable.

 Let $m, n \in \mathbb{N}$.
-Then we denote by $K_{m,n}$ the complete bipartite graph with partite sets of size $m$ and $n$, and by $K_{3,n}^+$ the graph obtained from $K_{3,n}$ by adding an edge connecting two vertices in the partite set of size $3$.
-For every $n \ge 3$, the graph $K_{3,n}^+$ is not $3$-flowable, as proved for instance in Proposition 2.5 of~\cite{k3n}.
-In the following we show that, as soon as $n \ge 4$, $K_{3,n}^+$ forms a counterexample to the equivalence of facially $3$-colorable and $3$-flowable graphs.
-As a preparation we need the following (folklore-)fact, whose proof is included for the sake of completeness.
+Then we denote by $K_{m,n}$ the complete bipartite graph with partite sets of size~$m$ and $n$, and by \bothV{$K_{3,n}^+$}{$K_{3,n-3}^+$} the $n$-vertex-graph obtained from \bothV{$K_{3,n}$}{$K_{3,n-3}$} by adding an edge connecting two vertices in the partite set of size $3$. {The goal of this section is to prove the following theorem.